Are you planning to learn ASP.NET MVC?

 - ASP.NET MVC as a server framework

 Application Idea: Create a web application which requests the user to submit a form with their details.
-The Form should use client and server side validations and should submit the users IP address to the server and in response should send an acknowledgement email saying that we have received your submissions.
+The Form should use client and server side validations and should submit the users IP address to the server and in response should send an acknowledgment email saying that we have received your submissions.

 Learn everything step-by-step.